-We draw attention to note 2 in the financial statements, which shows the group incurred a net loss of ± 1.1 m during the year ended 31 December 2020 and, as of that date, the group had net current liabilities of ± 3.2 m.
-The revenue and investments forecasted for the group is not certain and therefore the group may be required to raise additional funds by way of either equity or debt.
-As stated in note 2, these events or conditions, indicate that a material uncertainty exists that may cast significant doubt on the group's and company's ability to continue as a going concern.
+We draw attention to note 2 in the financial statements, which indicates that the group incurred a net loss of £1.09m during the year ended 31 December 2021 and, as of that date, the group had current liabilities of £4.03m.
+The revenue forecasted for the group is not certain and therefore the group will be required to raise additional funds by way of either equity or debt.
+As stated in note 2, these events or conditions, along with the other matters as set forth in note 2, indicate that a material uncertainty exists that may cast significant doubt on the group and parent company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.

 In auditing the financial statements, we have concluded that the director's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the group's and company's ability to continue to adopt the going concern basis of accounting included a review of management's cashflow forecasts which covers a period of at least 12 months from the date of approval of the financial statements.
-The audit team have assessed the current cash balances at the date of this report and challenged assumptions made in the forecasts provided, and concluded that the group and company will require additional funds to be raised in order to have sufficient funds in order to meets its committed liabilities for the foreseeable future.
-The group and company are reliant on the continued financial support from certain directors and shareholders until additional funds are secured.
+Our evaluation of the directors' assessment of the group and parent company's ability to continue to adopt the going concern basis of accounting included a review of management's cashflow forecasts for 12 months from the date of the approval of the financial statements.
+The audit team have assessed the current cash balances at the date of this report and challenged assumptions made in the forecasts provided and concluded that the group will require additional funds to be raised in order to have sufficient funds in order to meets its committed liabilities for the foreseeable future.